See Improved Behavior in 7 Days With This Easy Positive Affirmations Plan

 1. Stop what you are doing and give full undivided attention to your child.

 2. Describe what you see and how it makes you feel.
 “I see a clean room and laundry put away, that makes me feel so happy!”

-3. Make a physical connection, too, This could be a high five, or a hug, a pat on the shoulder, etc.
+3. Make a physical connection, too.
+This may be a high five, or a hug, a pat on the shoulder, eye contact etc.

 The positive behavior should always be acknowledged in two ways: verbally and physically.
-It helps to portray your sincerity and will make your child feel proud, and like she matters.
-This will also help strengthen your relationship with your child.
+It helps to portray your sincerity and will make your child feel proud, and like they matter.

 When To Give Positive Reinforcement & Affirmation

 Don’t wait until your child has been doing something for a while before you take the time to notice it.
-This opens up more opportunity for nonpreferred behavior.
+This opens up the opportunity for them to start doing another inappropriate behavior.